Join CTO Moataz Soliman as he explores the potential impact poor performance can have on your bottom line. 👉 Register Today

 You’ll get a complete picture of your app’s performance by monitoring cold and hot launches, response times for each screen, and resource utilization, while keeping an eye on your Apdex score.

 To automate your monitoring process, use Application Performance Monitoring (APM) solutions such as Instabug.
-APM platforms occupy a small snippet of code in your app, but play an outsize role in detecting crashes, response times, and other important metrics.
+APM platforms occupy a small snippet of code in your app, but play an outsized role in detecting crashes, response times, and other important metrics.
 You gain access to these real-time performance metrics on your dashboard, along with the contextual data needed to identify issues and investigate fixes.
 For example, Instabug’s App Performance Monitoring dashboard gives you access to:

 • Monitoring for overall metrics and individual traces